ibbles/StrictAliasing/README.md

 *(float *)&i = 7.0;
 // The type of the memory to which `i` refers is now `float` and its value is 7.0.
 // Reading from `i` is undefined behavior because it breaks the strict aliasing rules
-// since it's and lvalue of type `int32_t` being used to access a memory location
+// since it's an lvalue of type `int32_t` being used to access a memory location
 // holding a `float`.
 //
 // Some say that this case is only valid if `i` is actually part of a union holding
 // both an `int32_t` and a `float`.
+//
+// The discussion ended before a clear conclusion was reached.
 ```

 We can also do